CharlesSanfiorenzo/Bioinformatics/README.md

 The project is currently setup in two main branches:
 - `dev` also known as `beta` - This is where new features are tested; users may experience some issues.
 Dev branch repository may be found [here]()
 - `master` also known as `stable`

+## Installation

+To install, simply download all of the listed requirements and install them onto a user created directory (e.g. 'BioinformaticTools').
+Then download this repository and change the path variable within 'MultiTool.sh' to the location of the directory containing the requirements.
+In Unix systems you could use gedit (Genome Editor) or the vi editor, but in Windows you could do this by opening 'MultiTool.sh' with the Notepad app.

 ## Support